birajnp/Code-Review/_episodes/02-pair_programming.md

 * “Rubber-duck debugging” is incorporated into the process

 > ## What is Rubber-duck debugging?
-> Originating from a story in the 1999 book, The Progmatic Programmer, "rubber-ducking" is the act of describing code line-by-line to something, sentient or otherwise (a rubber duck in the original story), while debugging code.
+> Originating from a story in the 1999 book, The Pragmatic Programmer, "rubber-ducking" is the act of describing code line-by-line to something, sentient or otherwise (a rubber duck in the original story), while debugging code.
-> While it may sound ridiculous, this phenomena has been found to increase the dectection of bugs or unintended behavior.
+> While it may sound ridiculous, this phenomena has been found to increase the detection of bugs or unintended behavior.
 > While pair-programming, the driver will explain the code line by line while substituting the rubber-duck for the navigator, experiencing a similar effect.
 {: .callout}